nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Duplicate Names**: Names for students are considered to be duplicates even if the capitalisation is different (e.g: 'Nicholas' is a duplicate of 'nicholas')
 * **Private student detail**: A student detail that is not meant to be shared with others
-* **Teacher** : Interchangeable with Tutor.
+* **Teacher**: Interchangeable with Tutor.
 This app is meant for Private tutors who teach multiple students
+* **Student Identifiers** : Student name, phone number, and email

 --------------------------------------------------------------------------------------------------------------------